thanhnhanlam/cse15l-lab-reports/lab-report-1-week-2.md

 }
 ```

+![WhereAmI.java][Program File]

-Run it on your computer's terminal with `javac WhereAmI.java`, then `java WhereAmI`.
+Run it on your computer's terminal using `javac WhereAmI.java`, then `java WhereAmI`.

-In order to copy files from your computer to the remote server, your working directory has to contain the file you want to copy.
+In order to copy files from your computer to the remote server, your working directory has to be the one containing the file you want to copy.
 Run the following command in the client to copy "WhereAmI.java" to the server's home directory (`~/`):

 `scp WhereAmI.java cs15lsp22xxx@ieng6.ucsd.edu:~/`